 Input AUX Send control is accessed using the Aux Send section of the main Input Tab screen.
-Press SET on the desired input channel and the Input Tab automatically opens to the last screen in use.
+Press and hold A/B on the desired input channel and the Input Tab automatically opens to the last screen in use.
 Press SOURCE on the button bar near the bottom if you don't see the AUX Bus section right away.
-Each AUX bus feed has Mode, Prefader Pre-On switches, and On/Off controls.
+Each AUX bus feed has Mode, Pre-fader Pre-On switches, and On/Off controls.
 A virtual Aux Send knob indicates relative level.
 Use the physical Aux Send knobs on the panel or the mouse on the screen to adjust levels.
 All adjustments can be saved to a Channel, a Source, an Event, or a Preset (see more on saving later).